- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 24/2100Z to 25/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 24/2100Z to 25/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C5 event observed at 25/0727Z from Region 2672 (N07E05).
+There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (26 Aug, 27 Aug, 28 Aug).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one and two (26 Aug, 27 Aug) and expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on day three (28 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (26 Aug, 28 Aug) and quiet levels on day two (27 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (26 Aug, 27 Aug) and quiet to unsettled levels on day three (28 Aug).

 III.
 Event probabilities 26 Aug-28 Aug

 Class M 15/15/10

 Class X 01/01/01